Jack Henry Abbott: Prison and release

-In 1965, aged 21, Abbott was serving a sentence for forgery in a Utah prison when he stabbed another inmate to death.
-He was given a sentence of three to 23 years for this offense, and in 1971 his sentence was increased by 19 years after he escaped and committed a bank robbery in Colorado.
+In 1965, aged 21, Abbott was serving a sentence for forgery at Utah State Prison when he stabbed two fellow inmates.
+Prison officer Lester Clayton testified that Abbott had snuck up on the men from behind, specifically targeting one, James L. Christensen, who died at the prison infirmary ten days after the attack.
+Abbott later claimed that Christensen had previously made sexual advances on him and that he acted in self-defence, believing Christensen was planning to rape him.
+In later correspondences with Mailer, Abbott framed the killing as the result of a prison fight.
+He was given a sentence of three to 23 years for manslaughter, and in 1971 his sentence was increased by 19 years after he escaped and committed a bank robbery in Colorado.
 In prison, he was rebellious and spent much time in solitary confinement.

 In 1977, Abbott read that author Norman Mailer was writing about convicted killer Gary Gilmore.
 Abbott wrote to Mailer, alleging that Gilmore was largely embellishing his experiences, and offered to write about his time in prison in order to provide a more factual depiction of life in prison.
 Mailer agreed and helped to publish In the Belly of the Beast, a book concerning life in the prison system consisting of Abbott's letters to Mailer.

 Mailer endorsed Abbott's attempts to gain parole.
 Abbott was released to parole in June 1981, despite the misgivings of prison officials, one of whom questioned Abbott's mental state and whether he was rehabilitated, saying, "I thought ... that Mr. Abbott was a dangerous individual ...
 I didn't see a changed man.
 His attitude, his demeanor indicated psychosis."
-After leaving prison, Abbott went to a halfway house in New York City and made the acquaintance of some of Mailer's literary friends.
+After leaving prison, Abbott went to a halfway house in New York City and met some of Mailer's literary friends.